d-plaindoux/thicket/README.md

 **keywords:** *substitutability, implicit transformation*

 Implicit data adaptation can be done in order to reduce boiler plate when dealing with objects.
-For instance when a `Comparable[number]` is required this one can be transparently created from a `number`.
+For instance when a `string` is required this one can be transparently created from a `number`.

 ```
 def adapter number2string : number -> string = number::toString